 Summer The Junkers F13, D207 'Falke' (WNr.
 592) was chartered from passenger steamer 'M/S Berlin'.
 Pilot of the Junkers F 13 was Arthur Neumann and mechanic Hermann

 Deutsche Luft Hansa AG by a German shipping company for pleasure flights above Norway.
-The aircraft was on board the destroyed beyond repair.
+The aircraft was on board the

 Gruschwitz.